 Musician #1: No, mate, no money does not rock.

-There was a Scooby-Doo episode where the bad guys recorded songs from the radio, duplicated the tapes, and sold them by the tousands.
-This being Scooby Doo, one of them had to smuggle the tapes out of the studio (hidden in a cave), dressed as a pterodactyl.
+- There was a Scooby-Doo episode where the bad guys recorded songs from the radio, duplicated the tapes, and sold them by the thousands.
+This being Scooby-Doo, one of them had to smuggle the tapes out of the studio (hidden in a cave), dressed as a pterodactyl.
 There was also one where the bad guy was selling illegal copies of a video game.

-My Dad The Rock Star had an episode where some music pirates recruited Buzz to steal a copy of Rock's latest song.
+- My Dad the Rock Star had an episode where some music pirates recruited Buzz to steal a copy of Rock's latest song.
 Willy and his friends replaced it with a song Rock's fans didn't like.

-The Twisted Tales of Felix the Cat had an episode where Da King of another planet stole the Earth (he believed to have won the rights to it from gambling) for its "Felkron".
+- The Twisted Tales of Felix the Cat had an episode where Da King of another planet stole the Earth (he believed to have won the rights to it from gambling) for its "Felkron".
 When Felix confronted him for this, Da King showed a videotape to explain his reasons.
-The tape had a F.B.I. warning that illegal reproduction would result in "violent-type actions".
+The tape had an F.B.I. warning that illegal reproduction would result in "violent-type actions".